kzys/dockerfile-quine/README.md

 # Dockerfile quine

-Writing quines in Ruby and/or Python are not that hard, due to `chr` and the lack of `$` sign in ordinal operations.
+Note that writing quines in Ruby and/or Python are not that hard, due to `chr` and the lack of `$` sign in ordinal operations.

 ## See Also